Are you a pate lover? Not so much? This Vegan Mushroom Pate recipe just might sway you into giving it a try.

 - 1 cup pine nuts

-- 1 tbsp fresh thyme leaves (extra for garnish)
+- 1 tablespoon fresh thyme leaves (extra for garnish)

 - 4 ounces white mushrooms (sliced)